 Quarter Note (Crotchet)

 Quarter note (Crotchet) lasts one beat.
-Its symbol is a close note head with a steam.
-In 4/4 time, a quarter note lasts a quarter of a measure.
-This is why we can place maximum four quarter notes per measure.
+Its symbol is a close note head with

 Eighth Note (Quaver)

 An eighth note (Quaver) lasts half a beat.
-Its symbol is a close note head with a steam and a flag.
-In 4/4 time, we can place maximum eight of them per measure.
+Its symbol is a close note head with a

 Sixteenth Note (Semiquaver)

 It lasts a quarter of a beat.
-Its symbol is a close note head with a steam and double flags.
+Its symbol is a close note head with stem and double flags.
 In 4/4 time, we can place maximum sixteen of them per measure.
-Now, you may notice that after eighth note we use more flags to represent shorter notes.
+Now, you may notice that after the eighth note we use more flags to represent shorter notes.
 An eighth note has one, sixteenth note has two, thirty-second note has three and so on.
 Although there are longer notes than a whole note (such as double whole note (breve) which lasts eighth beats) and shorter notes than a sixteenth note (such as thirty-second note, sixty-fourth note etc) most common note values are these.